Doubled Dancing Demon

 A bunch of reverse engineering followed.
 I extract the graphics, decoded the animation format and figured out how it did sound.
 The graphics were then semi-automatically doubled in resolution by a little utility program.
 The sound had to be raised in pitch so that it would fit within part of a frame.
 Putting it all together to stay in sync was a considerable challenge.
 The end result is my most technically sophisticated graphics demo yet.

-Here's (some elses') video of the original which highlights the difference in graphics.
+Here's (someone elses') video of the original which highlights the difference in graphics.

 Double Dancing Demon only works on a TRS-80 Model III, but I think it has a chance on the Model I.